JackyOOOO/Algo/README.md

 This is the implementation of the CERM model.
+The package is extremely easy to use that only 3 lines are neeeded.

 Objective: Estimate credit losses per year given a scenario with multi factors (e.g., Economic condition, Climate, Other impacts)